cydal/ai-stylist/README.md

 ### Features

-**User Management**: Allows the registration and management of user profiles, enabling personalized interactions and style suggestions.
+**User Management**: Allows the registration and management of user profiles.
-**Conversation Handling**: Facilitates real-time conversations with users, answering fashion-related queries and providing advice tailored to user preferences.
+**Conversation Handling**: Facilitates real-time conversations with users, answering fashion-related queries.
 **Image Analysis**: Integrates advanced image recognition capabilities to analyze clothing items uploaded by users, extracting relevant tags like color, style, and type.
 **Outfit Matching**: Leverages a combination of user data and sophisticated algorithms to propose outfit combinations that match user styles and preferences, making it easier for users to make fashion decisions.
-**Scalable**: Deployed on Google Cloud, the API ensures robust performance, scalability, and security, handling user data and interactions with utmost confidentiality.
+**Scalable**: Deployed on AWS ECS with Fargate.

 ### Aim
-This API aims to simplify the decision-making process in fashion by using artificial intelligence to provide contextually relevant and personalized style advice.
+This API aims to simplify the decision-making process in fashion by using artificial intelligence to provide contextually relevant style advice.
 It supports a seamless user experience, from querying fashion tips to uploading wardrobe items and receiving outfit recommendations.

 ### Getting Started
 Refer to the detailed documentation included in this repository to set up the API locally or deploy it to a cloud environment.
 Quick start guides, usage examples, and configuration details are provided to help you integrate and utilize the API effectively in your projects or applications.